Academic Catalog

 Transfer Tips

-Credit Hours
+Course Selection and Credit Hours

 Foreign Language

-• Determine the transfer institution’s foreign language requirements
+• Determine the transfer institution’s foreign language requirements.

-• Some colleges and universities may have both admission and graduation foreign language requirements
+• Some colleges and universities may have both admission and graduation foreign language requirements.

 FloridaShines

-• Search college & university profiles
+• Search and compare college and university profiles

-• Access career planning tools
+• Explore career planning and exploration tools

 • Access an unofficial transcript

-• Use the college transfer center
+• Use the College Transfer Center for transfer planning

 • Access financial aid information